timdreier/qgcnn-docker/Readme.md

 You can use this image as a starting point for grasp planning.

 ## Example
-To enable visual output you need have [XQuartz](https://www.xquartz.org) running.
+To enable visual output on MacOS you need have [XQuartz](https://www.xquartz.org) running.

-If not already done, allow access to XQuartz from localhost:
+If not already done, allow access to XQuartz / XHost from localhost:

 ```
+# MacOS
 xhost + 127.0.0.1

+# Linux
+xhost +local:docker
 ```

 An example docker-compose.yml could look like this: